mlhiter/logseq-task-done-time-mini/readme.md

 6. Enable developer-mode in Logseq, go to plugins, select "Load unpacked plugin" 🔌
 7. Select the directory of your plugin (not the `/dist`-directory, but the directory which includes your package.json) 📂
 8. Enjoy! 🎉

+## Some you should know

+1. Preferred date page format maybe have some error map,because I didn't test it.If it has error,please tell me about it in issues.

+2. I update block when your block changed,if it caused some performance problems,please tell me.